Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Problem Formulation

 where $\mathcal M$ is a metric function for modeling differences of features.
 We employ a Fully Connected (FC) layer $FC:\mathbb{R}^{2K} \rightarrow \mathbb{R}^{K}$ as the metric function $\mathcal M$, such that

 where $\oplus$ is the concatenation operation and $FC:\mathbb{R}^{2K} \rightarrow \mathbb{R}^{K}$.
-In Eq. \eqref{FEF1}, the high-dimensional features $\psi(X_{k})$ and $\psi(W(X_{k}))$ are combined together with $\mathcal M$, whose goal is to perform feature extraction while maintaining the change of each feature.\footnote{The employment of the FC layer is motivated by the network design in PointNet \cite{qi2017pointnet}, and FC network-based intra prediction for image coding \cite{li2018fully}.} The goal of $\tau$ is to abstract high-level relation between the local region and its transformed version.
+In Eq. \eqref{FEF1}, high-dimensional local descriptors $\psi(X_{k})$ and $\psi(W(X_{k}))$ are combined together with $\mathcal M$, whose goal is to perform feature extraction while maintaining the change of each feature.\footnote{The employment of the FC layer is motivated by the network design in PointNet \cite{qi2017pointnet}, and FC network-based intra prediction for image coding \cite{li2018fully}.} The goal of $\tau$ is to abstract high-level relations between the local region and its transformed version.

-Since all local geometries of point clouds are transformed consistently with the same mapping function $W$, the feature change between different regions should be consistent, \emph{i.e.}, $\tau(X_{1})$ and $\tau(X_{2}) $ shall be consistent, as shown in Fig. \ref{motivation}.
+Since all local geometries of point clouds are transformed consistently with the same mapping function $W$, the feature change between different regions should be consistent, \emph{i.e.}, the distributions of $\tau(X_{1})$ and $\tau(X_{2}) $ are same, as shown in Fig. \ref{motivation}.
 In this way, we have $\tau(X_{1}) \sim \mathbb Q$ and $\tau(X_{2}) \sim \mathbb Q$, where $\mathbb Q$ denotes a distribution.
 Based on the above analysis, the registration problem in Eq. \eqref{2} can be reformulated in a self-supervised manner as

 Here, we are trying to deal with the point cloud registration problem with a joint design on global and local descriptors, which are respectively shown in the objective and the constraint of Eq. \eqref{313}.